postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 msiexec /i path\to\package.msi MY_OPTION='hello'
 ```

-Installing a MSI with some of its installation options looks like this:
+You can also install an MSI with multiple installation options:

 ``` shell
 msiexec /i path\to\package.msi MY_STRING_OPTION='hello' MY_INTEGER_OPTION=7